Deploy a migration infrastructure

 Set Scope to the name of the Azure subscription, and select the two regions in the allowed list.

-By default the policy is set with Deny, meaning that if someone starts a deployment in the subscription that isn't in EUS2 or CUS, the deployment will fail.
-Here's what happens if someone in the Contoso subscription tries to set up a deployment in West US.
+Central USregion, the deployment will fail.
+Here's what happens if someone in the Contoso subscription tries to set up a deployment in

 Allow specific VM SKUs